There is a common mistake that I hear from patients on a regular basis.

 The position of your lips and how much space you have between your top ad bottom teeth is CRITICAL.
 This is often overlooked by your average dentist.
 Your face and lips can end up looking too bulky or caved in if this is not determined in the photographic assessment before anything is done.

 You typically need more bone and more implants to make a solid fixed bridge than an overdenture.
-Depending on your situation, bone grafting may be necessary.
+Depending on your situation, bone grafting or bone leveling may be necessary.
 These are things I can only determine by evaluating you in person.

 If you are missing all of your teeth, a CT scan is almost always necessary to have a safe surgery.